 Another thing to do is to schedule time around your common interests.
 Both me and my mom hate running, but know that exercise is important.
 We try to meet up at a park and go for a jog where we can catch up and also get a workout in!

 Your mom took care of you for so many years, eventually, it’s time to be an adult and take care of your parents.
-Sahir and I have a strict – whatever mom wants to rule.
-That means if we go get our nails done – I pay and if she compliments the avocado opener in our home – it’s hers.
+Sahir and I have a strict – “we always cover mom” rule.
+That means if we go get our nails done – I pay.
+If she compliments the avocado opener in our home – it’s hers.
 We can buy another.

 It’s a luxury to be able to provide these small things to your parents and if ever possible, I encourage you to do the same.
 I understand that it’s not always feasible, but being able to treat your mom is so much fun and will bring you happiness too!